limjh16/grafana-logging/README.md

     - Change `host = "unix:///var/run/docker.sock"` to `host = "tcp://<replace-with-ip-addr>:2375"` (two lines to change!) in [`./config/alloy-docker/config.alloy`](./config/alloy-docker/config.alloy)
     - **Definitely** access the docker daemon only through the local network or a VPN
     - Consider using [TLS (HTTPS) to protect the docker daemon](https://docs.docker.com/engine/security/protect-access/) (not tested)

+### Prometheus

+A Prometheus service is included in this project's `docker-compose.yml` and is tested to be working and able to injest metrics from Alloy, Loki, and Grafana.
+However, dashboards and automatic provisioning are not set up yet (since the Alloy and Loki metrics honestly look quite useless as of now).